Shahzad-Shafiq/BSDSF23M045-OS-A01/Report.md

 **Q3.
 Using `nm` on client_static**
 When I run `nm` on `client_static`, functions like `mystrlen` do not show as external symbols, because their code is already copied inside the executable.
 This shows that static linking makes the program self-contained — all needed code is included at compile time.

+###– Feature 5

+**Q1.
+What is a man page and why is it important?**
+A man page is the standard Linux manual page.
+It provides usage, description, and author info.
+It makes the project feel professional and easy to use.

+**Q2.
+What does the install target do?**
+It copies the program into `/usr/local/bin` and the man page into `/usr/local/share/man/man1`.
+This lets the program run from anywhere and its documentation be accessed with `man`.

+**Q3.
+Why create a release after this step?**
+This marks the project’s final stable version with both code and documentation.
+It makes it easy for others to download and use without setting up the repo.